Ziaho/Weather-Bot/README.md

 ## Precautions
 1. You need to create an .env file and save the API keys.
 2. Be careful with spaces and send a message in the specified format.
+3. If you want your chat-bot to work all the time, you have to use a cloud service like AWS.